 One year ago, I was finally willing to risk embarrassing myself by getting on a horse almost 20 years after I had taken lessons as a young girl.
+Just how foolish will I look next to a bunch of 8 year olds?
+Do adult riding lessons even exist?
+What is the time commitment?
+I wondered.

 Sound familiar?
 Maybe you took lessons when you were 10 years old, or your best childhood friend was an equestrian, and you always envied her a bit.
 Perhaps you went on a trail ride during vacation, and now you want more.